VictoKu1/encycloped.ai/README.md

 - [Flask](https://flask.palletsprojects.com/) – The web framework powering this project.
 - [OpenAI](https://openai.com/) – For providing the ChatGPT 4.1 API.
+- [PostgreSQL](https://www.postgresql.org/) – The database powering this project.
 - The open-source community – For their inspiration and continuous contributions.
 - Wikipedia and other collaborative knowledge-sharing platforms – For inspiring a decentralized approach to knowledge.